 “My Chimichurri is very basic.
 I learned it from my sister’s husband; he is from Argentina (his recipe is very simple – but there are many ways to do it).
 He puts it on not only steaks and burgers but it’s so delicious on Argentinean or Italian sausage as well.
 Once the grilling is done, put into any a bun, then add the chimichurri and you are good to go!

 - Parsley ( just the leaves) a bunch

 - Salt and pepper if you wish, sometimes I add it others not

 Just remember the more garlic you add the stronger the heartburn.
 Lol

 Many of you may remember that Scott and I went to Argentina on our honeymoon and it was a griller’s paradise.
 When I got home, I made a chimichurri sauce for sirloin kebabs that I found on the weber grilling app.
-(I LOVE apps, so a grilling app is even more perfect).
+(I already LOVE apps, and so a grilling app is even more perfect).
 This is Jamie Purviance’s recipe but you can adjust however you like.
-As Yvonne stated, the more garlic the stronger the heartburn – and the more pungent your breath!
+As Yvonne stated, the more garlic, the stronger the heartburn, and the more pungent your breath!

 Have a great take on Chimichurri?
 Drop me a line and let me know what it is! email@example.com

 Check out these related posts!